Public Health Community Grant Fund

 • improve resident's health and wellbeing (you will need to demonstrate how you plan to achieve this)

-• address a priority of the 'Early Help and Start Well', 'Bewell, Staywell, Workwell' or 'Age Well' subgroups of the Health and Wellbeing Partnership Board
+• address at least 1 priority of the Health and Wellbeing Partnership Board

 We will not fund: